bodo-ai/PyDough/documentation/ir.md

 ).ORDER_BY(nation_name.ASC())
 ```

-Using the hybrid tree from earlier, the following is how the relational tree created by relational conversion could look:
+Using the hybrid tree from earlier, here’s how the relational tree created by the conversion would look:

 ```mermaid
 flowchart BT